amc-econ/nlp-emerging-technologies/README.rst

 Identification of emerging technologies with NLP-powered networks

 * Free software: MIT license
-* Reseach code for the working paper _Identification of emerging technologies with NLP-powered networks_
+* Research code for the working paper *Identification of emerging technologies with NLP-powered networks*

 Credits